-To use Photo RAW inside Photoshop, when you do not wish so be able to re-edit your operations:
+To use Photo RAW inside Photoshop, when you do not wish so be able to re-edit your operations, follow these steps:

 - 1. Open the image you want to work on in Photoshop. - 2.
-Select the layer you want to work on. - 3.
+Select the layer you want to work on.
+(Depending upon your Plug-Ins Preference, make a duplicate if you want to preserve the original layer (Layer > Duplicate)) - 3.
 From the Filter menu, select ON1 and then the Edit module tab you would like to start in. - 4.
 When you're finished editing your photo, click the Done button in ON1 Photo RAW 2020.